-Welcome to the LoadRunner tutorial, a self-paced printable guide, designed to lead you through the process of load testing and familiarize you with the LoadRunner testing environment.
+The LoadRunner tutorial is a self-paced printable guide, designed to lead you through the process of load testing and familiarize you with the LoadRunner testing environment.

 - This lesson provides an introduction to LoadRunner and testing concepts. - Lessons 1 through 4 describe how to develop a Vuser script using VuGen the Virtual User Generator. - Lessons 5 and 6 explain how to design and run load tests using the LoadRunner Controller. - Lesson 7 introduces the Analysis tool, showing you how to create graphs and reports which will help you analyze your load test.